Rhubarb Syrup

 - Rhubarb Kombucha – If you make homemade kombucha, you can easily add the pulp and 1/2 to 1 cup of sugar to make a rhubarb kombucha.

 - Rhubarb Vinegar – In a quart jar add 3 cups of white vinegar, 1/4 cup of white sugar and the rhubarb pulp.
 Cover and let sit in a cool dark place for 1-3 weeks.
 Strain out the pulp and use the rhubarb vinegar to make a lovely salad dressing or marinade.
 This is also a great gift.
+For the full recipe click here.

 - Baking and breakfast – The pulp can be added to baked goods or stirred into oatmeal and sweetened.